Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Cottage cheese is having a moment.
 So let’s celebrate that by making these cottage cheese mashed potatoes!
 They are buttery, smooth, and oh so creamy.
 They have whipped cottage cheese, which is high in protein, mixed into them.
 But you would never know it by the taste!

-Eat these homemade mashed potatoes with some lemon thyme roast chicken, and broiled asparagus for a complete gourmet healthy meal.
-They would also be perfect to add to your Thanksgiving menu.
+Eat these homemade mashed potatoes with some lemon thyme roast chicken or ground chicken and turkey meatloaf, and broiled asparagus for a complete gourmet healthy meal.
+They would also be perfect to add to your healthy Thanksgiving menu.

-And if you are looking for a dairy-free alternative, try my Whole30 Mashed Potatoes.
+And if you are looking for a dairy-free alternative, try my Whole30 Mashed Potatoes or if you want an option with greek yogurt, try these greek yogurt mashed potatoes.

 Table of Contents